Due diligence checklists for organization

 We recommend that you contact a lawyer or organization that supports you in closing the deal.
 Thus, you will stipulate this list and discuss possible amendments to make the process go smoothly.

-Information on encumbered property owned by a company or one of its subsidiaries, this also includes real estate.
+- Information on encumbered property owned by a company or one of its subsidiaries also includes real estate.
 The company provides data on powers of attorney, mortgage loans, agreements in security matters

 - All real estate contracts related to the company or any of its subsidiaries

 - Activities and ownership policies in respect of any immovable property owned by the company or any subsidiary.

 - Details of all leases to which the company or subsidiaries have a relationship as lessor or lessee, including rental agreements for computer equipment.
 This also includes data on the proposal of the company or subsidiaries about becoming a lessee or lessor.

 - Partnership, joint venture, and management, advisory, operational agreements related to the company or subsidiaries